-The workshop on the importance and historical value of the Cho Quan Hospital prison camp, where comrade Tran Phu, the first General Secretary of the Communist Party of Vietnam, was detained and sacrificed, was organized by the People's Committee of Ho Chi Minh City, the People's Committee of District 5, Ho Chi Minh City in collaboration with the Hospital for Tropical Diseases and the Ho Chi Minh Museum.
+The workshop on the importance and historical value of Cho Quan Hospital prison camp, where comrade Tran Phu, the first General Secretary of the Communist Party of Vietnam, was detained and sacrificed, was organized by the People's Committee of Ho Chi Minh City, the People's Committee of District 5, Ho Chi Minh City in collaboration with the Hospital for Tropical Diseases and the Ho Chi Minh Museum.

 City leaders visited the prison on the morning of May 26.

 On August 26, 1931, the first General Secretary of the Communist Party of Vietnam, Tran Phu, after being arrested, tortured, and seriously ill, was taken to this prison camp.
-On September 6, 1931, Tran Phu sacrificed himself at the age of 27 after leaving a message: "Keep up your fighting spirit."
+On September 6, 1931, Tran Phu sacrificed his life at the age of 27 after leaving a message: "Keep up your fighting spirit."

 Cho Quan Hospital in the late 19th century